Laaxxmm/Tally/README.md

 ## Features
 - Connects to Tally over the XML/HTTP interface (`http://127.0.0.1:9000` when Tally is open in the background).
-- Pulls Day Book entries for a selectable date range, including Sales/Purchase vouchers that post amounts via inventory lines.
+- Pulls the full Day Book history (all dates), including Sales/Purchase vouchers that post amounts via inventory lines.
 - Exports the chart-of-accounts ledger list as an Excel download (Name, Under, Opening Balance Raw, Opening Balance Normalized) without displaying it in the UI, using Dr/Cr-aware parsing so values mirror Tally.
 - Exports a Group master extract (GroupName, ParentName, Balance-Sheet/P&L classification, type, and gross-profit flag) so you can audit chart-of-accounts structure.
 - Aggregates ledgers into Revenue, Cost of Goods Sold, Expenses, Assets, and Liabilities with heuristics to keep numbers accurate.